taeyoung-choi/image_analysis/project 1/README.md

 ##### Monday February 19, 2018

 1. The parameter K was chosen from the histogram.
 The assumption is that the centroids will converge to the pixel values that appear often.
-If the number of clusters exceeds the number of peaks in the histogram would be the algorithm unstable, because the extra clusters will appear in different locations each iteration.
+If the number of clusters exceeds the number of peaks in the histogram, then it would make the algorithm unstable, because the extra clusters will appear in different locations each iteration.
 Thus it was reasonable to pick K according to the shape of histogram.
 ![histogram](https://github.com/taeyoung-choi/image_analysis/blob/master/data/hist.png)